Aircraft engine: Wankel engine

 The Wankel is a type of rotary engine.
 The Wankel engine is about one half the weight and size of a traditional four-stroke cycle piston engine of equal power output, and much lower in complexity.
 In an aircraft application, the power-to-weight ratio is very important, making the Wankel engine a good choice.
 Because the engine is typically constructed with an aluminium housing and a steel rotor, and aluminium expands more than steel when heated, a Wankel engine does not seize when overheated, unlike a piston engine.
 This is an important safety factor for aeronautical use.
 Considerable development of these designs started after World War II, but at the time the aircraft industry favored the use of turbine engines.
 It was believed that turbojet or turboprop engines could power all aircraft, from the largest to smallest designs.
 The Wankel engine did not find many applications in aircraft, but was used by Mazda in a popular line of sports cars.
 The French company Citroën had developed Wankel powered RE-2 helicopter in 1970's.

 In modern times the Wankel engine has been used in motor gliders where the compactness, light weight, and smoothness are crucially important.

-The now-defunct Staverton-based firm MidWest designed and produced single- and twin-rotor aero engines, the MidWest AE series.
-These engines were developed from the motor in the Norton Classic motorcycle.
-The twin-rotor version was fitted into ARV Super2s and the Rutan Quickie.
-The single-rotor engine was put into a Chevvron motor glider and into the Schleicher ASH motor-gliders.
-After the demise of MidWest, all rights were sold to Diamond of Austria, who have since developed a MkII version of the engine.